California's Freight Transportation System

 The Office of Freight Planning conducts analyses of freight transportation system performance and future trends, develops freight mobility plans and modal studies, and recommends improvements to goods movement systems and operations through system planning, regional planning, intergovernmental review, participation on multi-state goods movement advisory committees, and other activities.

-Erin Thompson, Office Chief
+VACANT, Office Chief

 Eric Fredericks, Branch Chief, Sustainable Freight